The US with the Mega Millions or Europe with the EuroMillions!?

 EuroMillions was first launched on February 7th, 2004, and the only countries that participated were France, Spain, and the UK.
 By October 2004, Austria, Belgium, Ireland, Luxembourg, Portugal, and Switzerland joined in.
 The drawings are held every Tuesday and Friday at 8:45 p.m.
 CET in Paris.

 Mega Millions has a more complex beginning than the EuroMillions.
-Before the Mega Millions became a thing, the US had a game called “The Big Game,” where only 6 states (Georgia, Illinois, Maryland, Massachusetts, Michigan, and Virginia) participated in.
+Before the Mega Millions became a thing, the US had a game called “The Big Game,” in which only 6 states (Georgia, Illinois, Maryland, Massachusetts, Michigan, and Virginia) participated.
 This was launched in 1996.
 In 1999, New Jersey joined in on the game.
-In 2002, Ohio and New York joined in when the game was renamed to “The Big Game Mega Millions.”
+In 2002, Ohio and New York joined in when the game was renamed “The Big Game Mega Millions.”
 When the Mega Millions game had become an official game, three other states joined in: Washington in 2002, Texas in 2003, and California in 2005.

 The drawings are held in Atlanta, Georgia, and they are drawn every Tuesday and Friday at 11:00 p.m.

 A EuroMillions standard ticket will cost €2.00, £2.00, or CHF3.00 per line played, depending on the local currency.
 (An option, called Plus, currently available only in Ireland and Portugal, adds €1.00 per line; and a new (as of February 2014) non-optional addition called “My Million” in France adds €0.50 per line).

 A Mega Millions ticket costs only $1 per play.

 3. The Odds

 The odds of winning the jackpot on the EuroMillions are about 1 in 116,531,800.

 The odds of winning the jackpot in the Mega Millions are about 1 in 258,890,850.